kobiyoyo/RailsJWTToken/README.md

 ````
 ## Testing
 Now let's test the API using Insomnia, but you can use Postman or Curl command-line tool.
-Run the server, may the odds be ever in your favour .
+Run the server, may the odds be ever in your favour.
 ````ruby
 rails s
 ````